Katie Zelem: Juventus

 In August 2017, she moved to Juventus for an undisclosed fee.
 On 9 September, Zelem scored her first goal, on her competitive debut, for Juventus in an 8–0 win over Torino in the Coppa Italia.
-Zelem played a total of four games, scoring two goals in the competition as Juventus lost 1–0 to Brescia in the quarter final on 2 May 2018.
+Zelem played a total of four games, scoring two goals in the competition as Juventus lost 1–0 to Brescia in the quarter-final on 2 May 2018.

 On 30 September 2017, Zelem made her first Serie A appearance as a substitute in the club's inaugural match, a 3–0 win at Atalanta.
 Three weeks later, Zelem scored her first league goal in a 4–1 win against Empoli.
 On 20 May 2018, Juventus won the Serie A title in their first ever season in existence after defeating Brescia in a penalty shoot-out in the Championship playoff.
 Zelem left at the end of the campaign.

 Manchester United

 In July 2018, Zelem joined Manchester United for their inaugural season in the FA Women's Championship for the 2018–19 season, one of seven players to return to the senior side having played for the club at youth level.
 She made her competitive debut for Manchester United in a 1–0 League Cup victory against former club Liverpool on 19 August.
 In the opening game of the 2018–19 Championship season, she scored her first goal for United, on her league debut, from the penalty spot in a 12–0 win away to Aston Villa.
 Zelem was voted FA Women's Championship Player of the Month for March 2019.
 At the end of the season, Zelem was named Manchester United Women's Player of the Year.
 In doing so, she became the first player to win the award.

 Following the departure of Alex Greenwood in August 2019, Zelem was named as club captain ahead of the 2019–20 season.
 Zelem scored her first goal of the season, a penalty, in Manchester United's 2–0 WSL win against Liverpool on 28 September.
 In a 1–1 draw against Reading on 2 February 2020, a penalty was awarded against Zelem after she was penalised for a handball, despite the ball hitting her head, leading to criticism of the standard of refereeing.

 Across two consecutive games in 2022, Zelem scored three Olympico goals directly from corner kicks, one during a 1–4 exit to Manchester City in the FA Cup and two in a 4–0 WSL victory over Leicester City.

+On 17 February 2024, Zelem played her 150th match for Manchester United, featuring in a 3–1 league defeat to Arsenal.
+She left the club at the end of the 2023–24 season, at the expiration of her contract.
+At the time of her departure, Zelem was the third-highest goalscorer for United and had made the second-most appearances for the club behind Ella Toone.